ToLe814/uchannel/README.md

 ## Requirements
-    Python >= 3.x
-    gmsh >= 4.11.x
-For details, we refer to the pyproject.toml file.
+We refer to the pyproject.toml file.

 ## Usage